 Heart of the City has launched climate for SMEs: 4 steps to action, a climate action course bespoke for SMEs.
 We’re helping SMEs act against one of the greatest issues of our time, climate change, and contribute to the government’s legally binding target for the UK to be net zero by 2050.
 To reach this target, every inch of the UK needs to act, from large businesses all the way to micro businesses and into your personal lives.

 Climate change is causing the earth to heat up quickly, resulting in a climate crisis.
 It’s been linked to a number of extreme weather events, from flooding and fires to record breaking temperatures.

 The rapid rise in the earth’s temperature has been caused by humans, since the industrial revolution when the widespread use of fossil fuels began.
-Burning fossil fuels releases gases into the atmosphere that trap heat from the sun, causing a greenhouse effect on the planet.
+Burning fossil fuels releases gases into the atmosphere that trap heat from the sun, preventing it from leaving the atmosphere, causing a greenhouse effect on the planet.
 Other human actions such as deforestation and over consumption exacerbate the problem.
-If we do nothing, the earth as we know it will change and we’ll see dramatic events: frequent extreme weather, rising sea levels and vanishing coastal areas.
+If we do nothing, the earth as we know it will change and we’ll see dramatic consequences: frequent extreme weather events, rising sea levels and vanishing coastal areas.